Using contradictions improves question answering systems: Datasets

-The tables (Table \ref{tab:mc_qa_datasets} and Table \ref{tab:extractive_qa_datasets}) below outline the datasets used .
+Tables \ref{tab:mc_qa_datasets} (multiple choice) and \ref{tab:extractive_qa_datasets} (extractive QA) outline the datasets we used.
 Additional details such as train size and preprocessing steps are available in the references provided.
-When space doesn't allow CosmosQA is aliased to Cosmos, MCScript to MCS, MCScript-2.0 to MCS2, MCTest to MCT, and RACE-C to $R_C$.
-As mentioned previously the only preprocessing step used was to filter out questions where no context passage is provided.
-Finally, validation splits are used in the CosmosQA and QASC case since context passages or gold answers are not made available so readers should be aware of this when reading results on those datasets.
+When space doesn't allow CosmosQA is aliased to Cosmos, MCScript to MCS, MCScript-2.0 to MCS2, and MCTest to MCT.
+The only preprocessing step we performed was to filter out questions where no context passage is provided.
+Validation splits (as opposed to test splits) are used in the CosmosQA and QASC cases, since context passages or gold standard answers are not available for these datasets.